A Foodcentric Life

 ↓ Jump to Recipe

-Green Goddess Dip (and dressing) bursts with garden-fresh flavor from a blend of vibrant herbs.
-It's creamy, quick to make, and seriously multitasking-my go-to snack dip with crisp veggies, a flavorful sauce for fish, chicken, or shrimp, and easily thinned down into a Green Goddess dressing.
+Green Goddess Dip (and Dressing) bursts with garden-fresh flavor from a blend of fresh herbs.
+It's creamy, quick to make, and seriously multitasking: serve it as a snack dip with crisp vegetables, a flavorful sauce for fish, chicken, or shrimp, or thin it into a Green Goddess dressing for salads.
 It keeps well for days in the fridge and can be made dairy-free and vegan too.

 A jar of Green Goddess dip with a wooden spoon, small plates, and raw veggies.

-• Fresh, fast, and easy - Bursting with flavor thanks to a big handful of fresh herbs.
+• Fresh, fast, and easy - Bursting with flavor from a big handful of fresh herbs.

-• Versatile - Serve it as a dip with raw veggies, drizzle as a sauce over fish or chicken, or thin it slightly for a flavorful green goddess dressing.
+• Versatile - Serve it as a dip with raw vegetables, spoon it over fish or chicken, or thin it into a flavorful Green Goddess dressing.

 Ingredients for green goddess dressing and dip with lots of fresh green herbs.

-• Flavor powders: Onion powder and garlic powder blend in easily and add flavor
+• Flavor powders - Onion powder and garlic powder blend in easily and add savory flavor without overpowering the herbs.

-Please see the recipe card for mesaurements, salt and pepper )preferably white pepper).
+Please see the recipe card for measurements, salt and black or white pepper (the white pepper disappears nicely).

 Fresh herbs for Green Goddess dressing in a glass bowl on a gray board.